 - The completed application is submitted by the candidates who are interested in the National Honor Society organization.

-- A five member Faculty Council, selected by Mr. McFeeley, and under the direction of the National Honor Society Adviser, reviews each candidate in terms of service, leadership and character.
+- A five member Faculty Council, selected by Mr. McFeeley, and under the direction of the National Honor Society Adviser, Mrs. Smith, reviews each candidate in terms of service, leadership and character.
 All names will be removed from the applications before review by the Faculty Council.